dB-Ryzen/mAYHEM/Updating-Firmware.md

 The PortaPack has its own firmware, which needs to be flashed into the HackRF One SPI flash.
+Until you program the HackRF with the PortaPack-enhanced firmware, the PortaPack display will be blank and the controls will be non-responsive.

 ## Tools